WERRA, INN, AND DANUBE

 After cooling off and resting up, we continued on to the ship landing site.
 It was getting close to the time the schedule said we could board.

-But when we got there a much larger and luxurious ship was occupying the place where ours was supposed to be.
+But when we got there a luxurious, much larger ship was occupying the place where ours was supposed to be.
 I went aboard and asked someone sitting at a desk near the entrance if they knew anything about the MS Diana.
 They didn't.
 Unfortunately, I didn't think to ask when this ship was scheduled to leave.
 I knew that our ship was due to arrive back in Passau the same morning from the previous week's cruise, and presumed it would dock at the same site it would depart from, and be refitted.
 Remembering the flooding on the Inn, I started worrying about our ship.
 It didn't help that someone had told Jeanine that their ship wouldn't arrive because it had gotten stuck at a broken lock in Hungary.
 I knew that there was a bike and barge trip from Passau to Budapest and back, and wondered it it were our ship.

 So we trudged back to the train station where a bus would transport you to the ship.
 Fortunately, there was a place to sit in the station while we waited for the bus (most large European train stations don't have a waiting room like we expect).
 The bus arrived and left for the ship right on time and let us out several block from the dock because buses couldn't get any closer.
-Of course out bus driver didn't know anything about the ship; his company was simply contracted to transport us to the dock.
+Of course our bus driver didn't know anything about the ship; his company was simply contracted to transport us to the dock.

 Our bus left us out here several blocks from the ship.